0 comments

 Oral Hygiene Protocol

-- Gentle cleaning – For the first 7-10 days, avoid brushing the surgical site directly.
+- Gentle cleaning - For the first 7-10 days, avoid brushing the surgical site directly.
 Instead, gently rinse with a prescribed antiseptic or saline solution.
-After this period, begin brushing gently with a soft-bristled toothbrush, avoiding the surgical site until healing is more advanced.

 - Avoid flossing - Do not floss near the surgical area until cleared by your dentist.